Madan007/serverless-telegram-bot/README.md

 1. ## 🧹 CleanUp

-   If you want to destroy all the resources created by the stack, Execute the below command to delete the stack, or _you can delete the stack from console as well_
+   If you want to destroy all the resources created by the AWS Cloudfront stack, Execute the below command to delete the stack, or _you can delete the stack from console as well_

    ```bash
    cdk destroy *